-27 Delaware's baseline is Highmark's baseline rate, as Highmark was the only plan with commercial data available in NCQA's Quality Compass for HEDIS 2018 (CY 2017 data).
+&lt;sup>23 Delaware's baseline is Highmark's baseline rate, as Highmark was the only plan with commercial data available in NCQA's Quality Compass for HEDIS® 2018 (CY 2017 data).

-28 Delaware's baseline is Highmark's baseline rate, as Highmark was the only plan with Medicaid data available in NCQA's Quality Compass for HEDIS 2018 (CY 2017 data).
+&lt;sup>24 Delaware's baseline is Highmark's baseline rate, as Highmark was the only plan with Medicaid data available in NCQA's Quality Compass for HEDIS® 2018 (CY 2017 data).

-29 Delaware's baseline was derived from the weighted average performance of Aetna, Cigna, Highmark and UnitedHealthcare.
+&lt;sup>25 Delaware's baseline was derived from the weighted average performance of Aetna, Cigna, Highmark and UnitedHealthcare.
 Aetna data are from Aetna Life Insurance Company (Delaware), as no data were available for Aetna Health Inc. (Pennsylvania) - Delaware.
-Weights were HEDIS 2018 (CY 2017 data) enrollment by plan.
+Weights were HEDIS® 2018 (CY 2017 data) enrollment by plan.

-30 Delaware's baseline is Highmark's baseline rate, as Highmark was the only plan with Medicaid data available in NCQA's Quality Compass for HEDIS 2018.
+&lt;sup>26 Delaware's baseline is Highmark's baseline rate, as Highmark was the only plan with Medicaid data available in NCQA's Quality Compass for HEDIS® 2018.

-Annual Review of Changes to Measure Specifications
+DHCC's Annual Review of Changes to Quality Measure Specifications

-DHCC staff should conduct an annual review of the specifications to determine if any changes have been made, which could have an impact on performance rates as compared to the benchmark year.
+DHCC staff will conduct an annual review of the specifications to determine if any changes have been made that could have an impact on performance rates when compared to the benchmark year.

-For health status measures, the BRFSS and YRBS surveys should be evaluated to determine if there are changes to the survey questions, the method of distribution or with the population receiving the survey or any other difference, which might affect the comparison.
-The Wonder MCD should also be reviewed to identify any changes in coding or reporting.
+For the respective measure, the BRFSS and YRBS surveys will be evaluated to determine if there are changes to the survey questions, the method of distribution or with the population receiving the survey or any other difference, which might affect the comparison.
+The Wonder MCD will also be reviewed to identify any changes in coding or reporting.
 This information is available on the CDC website.